National Center for Computational Sciences: Summit (OLCF-4)

 The IBM AC922 Summit, or OLCF-4, is ORNL’s 200-petaflop flagship supercomputer.
 Summit was originally launched in June 2018, and as of the November 2019 TOP500 list, is the fastest computer in the world with a High Performance Linpack (HPL) performance of 148.6 petaflops.
 Summit is also the first computer to reach exascale performance, achieving a peak throughput of 1.88 exaops through a mixture of single- and half-precision floating point operations.

 Like its predecessor Titan, Summit makes use of a hybrid architecture that integrates its 9,216 Power9 CPUs and 27,648 NVIDIA Volta V100 GPUs using NVIDIA’s NVLink.
 Summit features 4,608 nodes (nearly a quarter of Titan’s 18,688 nodes), each with 512 GB of Double Data Rate 4 Synchronous Dynamic Random-Access Memory (DDR4) and 96 GB of High Bandwidth Memory (HBM2) per node, with a total storage capacity of 250 petabytes.

 Frontier (OLCF-5)

-Scheduled for delivery in 2021 with user access becoming available the following year, Frontier will be ORNL’s first sustainable exascale system, meaning it will be capable of performing one quintillion—one billion billion—operations per second.
-The system will be composed of more than 100 Cray Shasta cabinets with an anticipated peak performance around 1.5 exaflops.
+Originally scheduled for delivery in 2021 with user access becoming available the following year, Frontier is ORNL’s first sustainable exascale system, meaning it is capable of performing one quintillion—one billion billion—operations per second.
+The system is composed of more than 100 Cray Shasta cabinets with an anticipated peak performance around 1.5 exaflops.